-The draft budget for 2012-13 is presented in the table below.
-However, at this stage there will always be some uncertainty regarding the detailed scope of some of the actions planned for next year and we will continue to refine our cost estimates as plans evolve.
+The budget for 2012-13 is presented in the table below.
+However, at this stage there will always be some uncertainty regarding the detailed scope of some of the actions planned for next year, with the consequential impact on planned expenditure.
 With the exception of the costs associated with some environmental responsibilities, all of our funding is received through licence fees.
 Corporate and shared costs (such as finance, HR, accommodation and IT) are included in the Other Costs and are, along with the Chief Executive's Office, recharged across the utilities for the purpose of calculating the fees payable by each utility licensee.
 Elements of Strategy, Social and Environmental Costs will also be recharged to the relevant industry directorates on an activity-driven basis.